 The bedsitter accommodates shorter-term visitors, who deliver lectures or readings and visit a few classes during a two- or three-day visit.

 RESERVING THE USE OF THE MURPHY HOUSE

 Please note: Murphy House facilities are available only for events and visitors that relate directly to the college's educational mission.
 The building is not available for personal, private, or purely social events or visitors, such as wedding receptions, wedding or baby showers, and private parties.

-Please use the forms below to email a reservation to Teri Schneider.
+Please use the online forms below to submit a reservation request.

 Refer to these room diagrams for assistance in planning your Seminar Room event:

-We encourage you, before booking and again on the eve of your event, to read our guidelines related to hosting events at the Murphy House.
+We encourage you, before booking and again on the eve of your event, to read applicable Murphy House policies:

 For more information, please contact Teri Schneider or (501) 450-1399.